Facts About Fescue Grass

 cool grass lawns.

-Chewings fescue grass resembles
+Chewings fescue grass, Festuca rubra commutata, resembles

-chewings fescue grass seed is as an addition to other grass seed mixtures.
+is as an addition to other grass seed mixtures.
 One of the most popular is the mixture of perennial rye grass and chewings fescue.
-The adaptations of chewings improves the predominant grasses ability
+The adaptations of chewings improves the predominant

-to better perform.
+grasses ability to better perform.

 As with all fescue grass, chewings grows well in the